-Over the years I've worked with clients from all over the world from the JNP studio to compose music, write songs and play drums, bass, guitar and piano/keys in pretty much all genres.
+For over 15 years, I've worked with clients from all over the world from my studio to compose music, write songs and play drums, bass, guitar and piano/keys in pretty much all genres.

-I also compose and produce tunes for TV shows and films on major networks including the BBC, Nickelodeon, HBO, NBC networks in the US, UK, Europe and Canada.
+I also compose and produce tracks for TV shows and films on major networks including the BBC, Nickelodeon, HBO, NBC networks in the US, UK, Europe and Canada.

 I'm really passionate about helping to get the best result for an artist and their songs, and enjoy working with both novice and experienced performers equally.

-We can live stream sessions with cameras in the control room and live room and also work via Steinberg's free VST Connect with other studios or your own home setup (for things like vocals).
+We can live stream sessions on private Youtube links (with cameras in the control room and live room) and I can also work via Steinberg's free VST Connect with other studios or your own home setup (for things like vocals).

 - Warner Music.